dhruvdevu/GenreClassificationDL/index.md

 ### t-SNE
 We plot the **CNN** embedding vectors of the songs here.
 We can clearly see a clustering of the songs.
+Our model also picked up on other interesting song characteristics.
+While the clust around $$(-20, -60)$$ has Pop, Rock, and Latin mixed, the majority of the songs appear to be by Latin singers.
+An interesting furhter direction would be to evaluate which features contribute to this clustering and which parts of the model are activated most when given such songs.

 <iframe width="900" height="620" seamless="seamless" frameBorder="0" scrolling="yes" src="Pictures/PlotlyPlots/tsne-scatter-genre.html"></iframe>